neurohackweek/spark-for-everyone/README.md

-# spark-tutorial
+# spark-for-everyone

-> intro to spark for parallel programming
+> friendly introduction to spark for parallel programming

-For the [`NEUROHACKWEEK`](https://neurohackweek.github.io/nhw2016/) course at University of Washington eScience Institute.
+Prepared for the [`NEUROHACKWEEK`](https://neurohackweek.github.io/nhw2016/) course at University of Washington eScience Institute.

-Contents:
+> contents

 ```python
 slides.md # the slides